Carmel Valley, California: Government

+Transportation

+Carmel Valley Airfield is a defunct airfield that was a privately owned airpark in Carmel Valley from 1941 to 2002.
+The airport was later called the Carmel Valley Vintage Airfield.
+The historical resources commission found that development of the site was important as it represented the first planned residential airpark in the United States.
+The airfield closed in 2002.

 Tourism

 Carmel Valley has a number of wine tasting rooms, as well as several high-end hotels affiliated with the wineries.
 Wineries with tasting rooms in Carmel Valley include Holman Ranch, Bernardus, Boëté, Chateau Sinnet, Folktale, Galante, Georis, Heller Estate, Joullian Village, Joyce Vineyards, Parsonage, San Saba and Talbott.
 A public bus, called the Grapevine Express Route 24 and run by Monterey-Salinas Transit, stops at most of these tasting rooms.

 The Monterey Wine Trolley also offers a tour on a former San Francisco trolley that makes stops at several wineries in the Monterey Peninsula and Carmel Valley.

+Folklore

+The Lost Padre Mines of the Carmel Mission have woven themselves into the tapestry of local folklore, with their legacy recounted through various accounts, including those within Randall Reinstadt's notable works such as Ghosts, Bandits, and Legends of Old Monterey, Carmel and Surrounding Areas and Tales and Treasures of California Missions.
+These narratives unveil a captivating history, suggesting that indigenous communities held knowledge of abundant gold deposits concealed within the untamed terrain of the Santa Lucia Mountains.
+As whispers of these riches echoed through time, the enigmatic Lost Padre Mines became a testament to the allure of hidden treasures and the enduring mystique of the land.
+Numerous iterations of these legends appear to have originated from long-time residents of Carmel Valley.
+It is plausible that this phenomenon can be attributed to some of the final descendants of the Mission Indians who resided and labored in the area.